-Adults Are Useless: Truth in Television to the extent that all humans are by nature biased and fallible.
+Adults Are Useless: Truth in Television to the extent that all humans are by nature biased and fallible, and society gives adults power over children.
 But children rarely have the knowledge or experience required to deal with dangerous or otherwise critical situations, and this trope can lead to them not getting help when they need it in such a situation.

 All Animals Are Domesticated: No, pandas are not "cute and cuddly" and will maul your ass like any bear would if you get too close.
 Same for many other animals - even some "domesticated" animals can be dangerous if approached in the wrong way, and wild or stray animals should be left alone.